s16020/oss1/readme.txt

 Git is a good tool.
 Today(5/13)starts.
+kkkkkkkkkkkkkkkkkkkkkkkk

-Firefox is gooooooooooood too
+Firefox is gooooooooood too
-Safari is good too.
+Safari is good too
+ooooooooooo.